Project-X-Mods/coffeelinux/README.md

 Features:
-1. Pure Arch foundation using official repos (and a little AUR here and there)
+1. Pure Arch foundation using official repos (and a little AUR here and there) 1a.
+Built on a running version of itself. archiso was used : project github: https://github.com/archlinux/archiso
-2.
-1a.
-ISO built on a running install of itself with archiso. project github: https://github.com/archlinux/archiso

 2. A Cinnamon/Gnome Desktop Environment (Always the latest version)